How Infinitely Wide Neural Networks Can Benefit from Multi-task Learning -- an Exact Macroscopic Characterization: Discussion of Multi-task Learning

-Thus, the marginal costs for second derivative of the $\tilde{k}$-th component of $\psr{s}$ is much smaller for these directions $s$, because of the concavity of the square root-function.
-So the $\tilde{k}$-th task can learn from the other task which directions tend to be more important than other directions and thus perfer functions $f_{\tilde{k}}$ which mainly change in the directions where the other tasks also change a lot.
-(Note that the architecture is still universal and thus is also able to learn functions $f$ where different components $f_k$ change in very different directions \emph{if} there is enough data evidence to do so.)
+Consequently, the output $f_{\tilde{k}}$ trained to perform the $\tilde{k}$\textsuperscript{th} task will prefer functions which mainly vary in those directions in which also the other outputs that were trained to perform other tasks vary a lot.
+In this way, different outputs can learn from each other which directions tend to be more important.
+Note that the model $\mathcal{M}(\Ltr)=\argmin_{f\in\cF} \Ltr(f)+\lambda P(f)$ is still universal and thus is also able to learn functions $f$ where different components $f_k$ vary in very different directions \emph{if} there is enough evidence in the data (i.e., in $L$) to do so.

 Already for one-dimensional input, the square-root can lead to multi-task learning: If some outputs $f_k$ have stronger second derivative $|f_k^{''}(x)|$ or even kinks at some positions $x$, other outputs $f_{\tilde{k}}$ will also prefer to have stronger second derivative or even kinks at these positions $x$.
-If one samples the first layer weights and biases randomly and only train the second layer, the main difference in $\Pfunc$ is that $\twonorm$ would be replaced by $\twonorm^2$ and squaring the Euclidean norm cancels the square root that connects the outputs to each other.